Released in early 1989, The Black Gate is Closed is the second

 evil than the bands in Stockholm, such as Nihilist or Carnage.

-melodies and blasting drums assault the listener.
+tremolo melodies and blasting drums assault the listener.
 This song is short yet still manages to leave an impression.
-The solos almost
+The

-seem influenced by old Slayer, while the ghoulish vocals are certainly unholier than anything else going on in Sweden around
+solos almost seem influenced by old Slayer, while the ghoulish vocals are certainly unholier than anything else going on in

-a horrid scream, followed by a very fitting solo.
-Soon, the song builds in speed, as the thrash riffs are replaced by tremolo
+and a horrid scream, followed by a very fitting solo.
+Soon, the song builds in speed, as the thrash riffs are replaced by

-melodies that slice through your flesh like rusted blades.
-While it may have been released in the summer of 1990, this release
+tremolo melodies that slice through your flesh like rusted blades.
+While it may have been released in the summer of 1990,

-embodies the underground scene of the late 1980s.
-This song, in particular, has a feeling similar to Hell Awaits.
+this release embodies the underground scene of the late 1980s.
+This song, in particular, has a feeling similar to Hell

-and the atmosphere is not as dark.
+thrash-oriented and the atmosphere is not as dark.
 It has a lot of energy and contains very memorable riffs.
-The pace is fairly fast, though
+The pace is fairly

-it slows down near the end.
+fast, though it slows down near the end.
 Again, this song is dominated by the thrash riffs.
-It displays variation in the style of Grotesque
+It displays variation in the style

-destroying all in its path.
-The demonic screams and the blasting drums gives this more of a Black Metal feeling than anything
+of Hell, destroying all in its path.
+The demonic screams and the blasting drums gives this more of a black metal feeling than

-else.
+anything else.
 This song is unrelenting, during the first part.
-Near the middle, it slows down and Goatspell unleashes tormented screams.
+Near the middle, it slows down and Goatspell unleashes tormented

+screams.
 This is later followed by an unholy chorus of demons, right before the haunting lead solo.
-The song then speeds up again,
+The song then speeds up